 Also note that in the Levi's logo, the ropes leading from the horses are attached to the hip area of the pants — if the image were supposed to be a literal graphical representation of pulling a man's legs apart, the ropes would be tied much farther down on the legs (below the knee, close to the ankle).
 As noted above, the image is intended to reinforce Levi Strauss' patented rivet solution to one of the most troublesome points of tearing in pants, the pocket corners (which are up near the hips, not down the leg):

-Levi Strauss has taken to Facebook in an attempt to dispel this rumor:
+Levi Strauss took Facebook in an attempt to dispel this rumor:

 The Levi's "two horse" logo symbolizes nothing more sinister than Levi's original rivet patent and the attendant strength of their jeans.